pinkpong111/governance-rules-theory/README.md

 ---

 ## Core Assumptions

+> *These assumptions define the scope of Governance Rules Theory as an architectural component.
+They are not claims about AI governance universally — they are the structural preconditions under which the rule-governance layer of DFG operates.*

 1. Landscape design is more effective than direct intervention at scale
 2. Rules operate in two layers: global (immutable) and local (autonomous, validated)